-Executive Committee Ballots shall be conducted by electronic means.
-The Chair or the 1st Vice Chair ballot shall issue, tally the results, of the ballot and determine the minimum duration of the ballot.
+Executive Committee Ballots between plenaries shall be conducted by electronic means.
+The Chair or his designee shall determine the minimum duration of the ballot, issue the ballot, and tally the results.
 A majority of eligible voting SEC members must vote approve in order for the ballot to pass.
+The minimum length of the ballot will be no less than 10 days except for urgent matter that require a resolution in less time.